Designed by Vanessa Lee. Photo courtesy of Keta Price and Nathan Bickart.

 Event Spotlights

-Discussion about DAG neighborhood strengths and weaknesses at the Oakland Greening and Resilience Workshop I
+Discussion about Dag neighborhood strengths and weaknesses at the Oakland Greening and Resilience Workshop I

 Project Team